Meetings Should be Mindful But Not Necessarily Fun

 “Fun” meetings bring to mind the television series The Office.
 Both the British and American versions feature an office manager who is entirely unfocused, undisciplined and quite attention-deficit-hyperactively-disordered.
 He spends most of his days recounting recycled jokes and hackneyed comedy routines and forcing impromptu festivities on his employees, most of whom just want to get on with their jobs, sell some paper supplies and ensure their long-term livelihood by helping the company succeed.
 So it is with many employees in the real world.

-Certainly most of your best employees understand that work is… well… work.
+Certainly most of your best employees understand that work is… well… work (and that’s why they expect to be compensated for it).
 It can be complex, intellectually challenging, and tiring.
-That’s often why the best employees find it satisfying.
+That’s often why the best employees find work to be satisfying.
 That is also why most people want to receive compensation for working, meaning that they are being compensated for not being able to be at leisure or otherwise doing something more intrinsically enjoyable.

 What the best employees want is a sense of purpose, of direction and focus at work.
 They want to feel that the very valuable resource of everyone’s time is being used wisely and efficiently.
 They understand the need to explain complicated changes and to share knowledge, but they prefer it to be done in a structured, disciplined way, with everyone fully focused on the one single task at hand and not wasting their time with a group of colleagues who are distracted, half paying attention at best, and mentally off elsewhere in multi-tasking land.